-(4) Urban Counties Moving to a Different Urban CBSA
+(d) Urban Counties Moving to a Different Urban CBSA

-In addition to rural counties becoming urban and urban counties becoming rural, several urban counties would shift from one urban CBSA to another urban CBSA under our proposal to adopt the new OMB delineations (Table 5).
-In other cases, applying the new OMB delineations would involve a change only in CBSA name or number, while the CBSA continues to encompass the same constituent counties.
-For example, CBSA 19380 (Dayton, OH) would experience both a change to its number and its name, and become CBSA 19430 (Dayton-Kettering, OH), while all of its three constituent counties would remain the same.
-In other cases, only the name of the CBSA would be modified, and none of the currently assigned counties would be reassigned to a different urban CBSA.
-We are not discussing these proposed changes in this section because they are inconsequential changes with respect to the home health wage index.
+In addition to rural counties becoming urban and urban counties becoming rural, several urban counties are shifting from one urban CBSA to another urban CBSA upon implementation of the new OMB delineations (Table 5).
+In other cases, applying the new OMB delineations involves a change only in CBSA name or number, while the CBSA continues to encompass the same constituent counties.
+For example, CBSA 19380 (Dayton, OH) experiences both a change to its number and its name, and becomes CBSA 19430 (Dayton-Kettering, OH), while all of its three constituent counties remain the same.
+In other cases, only the name of the CBSA is modified, and none of the currently assigned counties are reassigned to a different urban CBSA.
+We are not discussing these changes in this section because they are inconsequential changes with respect to the home health wage index.